-MUSIC 294: Academic Internship

-MUSIC 295: String Literature and Pedagogy (0.50)

-Students examine scores and listen to a broad range of string etudes, solos, sonatas, concertos, and orchestral excerpts with attention to notable performers of the past and present.
+MUSIC 294: Academic Internship MUSIC 295: String Literature and Pedagogy (0.50) Students examine scores and listen to a broad range of string etudes, solos, sonatas, concertos, and orchestral excerpts with attention to notable performers of the past and present.
 Through required readings, listening assignments, video viewing, discussion, and hands-on teaching, students engage with practical issues of teaching, repertoire selection for beginning and intermediate players, performance and basic studio management.
 Prerequisites: MUSIC 214 and MUSIC 141, or permission of instructor.

-MUSIC 298: Independent Study

-MUSIC 312: Counterpoint

-To deepen awareness and understanding of performance music, and to gain tools to produce textural interest in composition, students study the contrapuntal techniques of composers from the Renaissance, Baroque, and Modern periods including Palestrina, Bach, and Barber.
+MUSIC 298: Independent Study MUSIC 312: Counterpoint To deepen awareness and understanding of performance music, and to gain tools to produce textural interest in composition, students study the contrapuntal techniques of composers from the Renaissance, Baroque, and Modern periods including Palestrina, Bach, and Barber.
 Offered fall semester 2019-20 and alternate years.

-MUSIC 313: Analysis of Tonal Music

-Analysis is a course of discovery, using advanced tools of music theory to examine the ways in which great works of music are put together.
+Prerequisite: MUSIC 214.
+MUSIC 313: Analysis of Tonal Music Analysis is a course of discovery, using advanced tools of music theory to examine the ways in which great works of music are put together.
 Students examine principles of form and style and, using a range of analytical techniques, come to a deeper understanding of tonal music.
 The course focuses on Classical and Romantic literature, with some work in 20th-century tonality.
 Offered alternate years.

-MUSIC 314: Analysis of Post-Tonal Music

-An analytical study of the wide range of musical styles found in the 20th- and 21st-centuries, this course provides an opportunity to study important modern works and to come to a deeper understanding of their structure and meaning.
+Prerequisite: MUSIC 214.
+MUSIC 314: Analysis of Post-Tonal Music An analytical study of the wide range of musical styles found in the 20th- and 21st-centuries, this course provides an opportunity to study important modern works and to come to a deeper understanding of their structure and meaning.
 Students study atonal music theory in depth and examine some of the new approaches to tonality in our time.
 Offered alternate years.
+Prerequisite: MUSIC 214.

 MUSIC 316: Music Performance Anxiety

 Drawing from the fields of biology, neuroscience, psychology, and sociology, this course offers a deep dive into the psychology of music performance anxiety.
 Students develop an understanding of (1) the sympathetic and parasympathetic nervous systems, (2) causes, triggers, and symptoms of music performance anxiety, and (3) the current state of music performance anxiety research including prevention, intervention, and treatment protocols.
 Students complete a literature survey examining both quantitative and qualitative research on a topic related to music performance anxiety.
+Prerequisite: MUSIC 141 or permission of instructor.

 MUSIC 324: Composition II: Orchestration

 Students develop more advanced technique in writing for instruments and voice through study in creative composition, focusing on large ensembles.
 Offered every year.

+Prerequisite: MUSIC 223.